zianncupcake/user-management-app/README.md

 A full stack user management platform for user creation, deletion, and updating

 ## Tech stack
-- NextJS, Tailwind CSS, Javascript, HTML.
-Axios
+- NextJS, Tailwind CSS, Javascript, HTML, Axios
 - Go, Postgresql
 - Containerization of frontend, backend and db using Docker